 - The piston moves up and down inside the pump body to create suction.
 This component should not be a troubleshooting consideration for newer units.

 - Replace o-ring as needed.
-See diagram for details.
+See diagram and piston o-ring replacement guide, below.

 - CAUTION: Be careful to avoid pinching (and damaging) the 0-ring when re-installing the piston into the pump body.